-With so many consumers taking their shopping online, opening an online store can be a huge boost for a small business.
+With so many consumers taking their shopping online, opening an ecommerce store can be a huge boost for a small business.
 According to the Department of Commerce, comprehensive online sales for the first quarter of 2016 were over $92 billion, a 3.7% increase from the fourth quarter of 2015.
+This makes an ecommerce payment system one of the top priorities for a digital storefront.

-In fact, online shopping is becoming so popular it makes up nearly 10% of all sales nationwide.
-With eCommerce becoming more popular year after year, small businesses can’t afford to miss the opportunity to capture customers and sales available when running an online store.
+Online shopping is becoming so popular it makes up nearly 10% of all sales nationwide.
+With eCommerce becoming more popular every year, small businesses can’t afford to miss the opportunity to capture customers and sales available when running an online store.

 Some of the many advantages of doing business online include: